The Best Street Food In Bangkok: The IDEAL 22

 Boat noodles are a flavorful and aromatic noodle soup dish characterised by its rich, dark broth, which is commonly made from a mixture of pork and beef, as well as spices and herbs.
 The broth is often thickened with pig’s or cow’s blood, which gives it a distinctive taste and a deep colour.
 However, some places may serve it without blood for those who prefer it.

-Though you could alight at Victory Monument and head straight for ‘boat noodle alley’, which a stretch of shophouses serve up the good stuff, you’ll find an even better bowl if you exit the station at the opposite side to that alley.
-Around a ten minute walk away, Doy Kuay Teow Reau are doing truly exemplary, ‘best in Bangkok’ bowls of boat noodles, rich and thick from blood and with a peppery back kick.
+Though you could alight at Victory Monument and head straight for ‘boat noodle alley’, where a stretch of shophouses serve up the good stuff, you’ll find an even better bowl if you exit the station at the opposite side to that alley.
+Around a ten minute walk away, the guys at Doy Kuay Teow Reau are doing some truly ‘best in Bangkok’ bowls of boat noodles, rich and thick from blood and with a peppery back kick.
 We say bowls in the plural, as it’s expected you knock back several at any and all boat noodle shops.
 Well, it would be rude not to…

 • When is Doy Kuay Teow Reua open?
 Daily, from 8am to 6pm.